lzwjava/blog-source/portfolio.md

 ## A Mobile Trivia App, Full Stack, 2017.9 - 2018.1

 A mobile trivia app which is similiar to HQ Trivia.
 The app allowed users to participate in daily, live, trivia games in which they could win or split prize money.
+It was once popular in China.

 Responsible for some backend development and admin panel frontend development of the first version.
 Participated with technical solution for using the SEI (Supplemental Enhancement Information) to synchronize the timestamp of live streaming of the host and the popup or hidden behavior of trivia game.

 We leveraged cloud technologies and modern frameworks with tools such as Java, Spring, Redis, Kafka and ZooKeeper, WebSocket and Socket.IO.

 ## Square Root Inc - 50 miscellaneous projects, Project Management & Some Software Development, 2018.1 - 2019.12

 The 50 miscellaneous projects of Square Root Inc, including websites, games, apps, WeChat mini programs.
 My software consulting company.

 Responsible for team management, contract negotiation, project management, client communications and some software development.
 In these two years, I worked with software development for around half a year.

-We leveraged cloud technologies and modern frameworks like PHP, Java, Python, Spring, Vue, HTML, Laravel, MySQL, Redis, WebSocket, Alibaba Cloud, Spring Boot, MiniProgram, WeChat SDK, and DevOps tools, etc.

 Example projects: